12 Things To Do with Kids in Los Angeles to Celebrate Halloween

 480 N. Arroyo Blvd., Pasadena, CA 91103

-The 23rd Annual Kidspace Children’s Museum Pumpkin Festival takes place October 14th and 15th.
-Families can play carnival games, make fall crafts, have their faces painted, and select their pumpkins from the pumpkin patch.
+The 24th Annual Kidspace Children’s Museum Pumpkin Festival takes place on Saturday, October 27th and Sunday, October 28th.
+Families can play carnival games, make fall crafts, have their faces painted, and visit a petting zoo.
 There will be free live musical performances from a variety of performers, and some activities require purchased tickets.
-The Halloween Hunt takes place on Sunday, October 29th and is a day of fun in the Arroyo.
 See website for details and prices.

 Boo at the L.A.
 Zoo